I. Identity and contact details of the data controller

 1. Cookie settings and deletion

-You can withdraw your consent to the use of cookies at any time and manage your cookie settings via our Consent Manager by clicking on the button in the bottom left-hand corner of the website, or access your cookie settings at the following link: https://gruppe.seeberger.de/de/datenschutz.
+You can withdraw your consent to the use of cookies at any time and manage your cookie settings via our Consent Manager by clicking on the button in the bottom left-hand corner of the website or by accessing your cookie settings via the following link: https://gruppe.seeberger.de/de/datenschutz.

 1. Description and scope of data processing